oonisim/AWS-CloudFormation/README.md

 Verification
 ---------------------
-1. Go to the AWS EC2 console.
+1. Go to the AWS EC2 console in the region where the stack has been created.
-2. From the navigation pane on the left, select Load Balancer to get the ELB URL.
+2. In the navigation pane on the left, select Load Balancer to get the ELB URL.
 ![](https://github.com/oonisim/AWS-CloudFormation/blob/master/snapshots/ELBDNS.png)

 3. Access the ELB URL from the Web browser.